cosmeoes/clgdrive/Readme.md

 clgdrive is command line interface for google drive.

 Currently it only supports:
-        -Listing files
+  * Listing files
-        -Uploading files and folders
+  * Uploading files and folders
-        -Downloading files, but not folders
+  * Downloading files, but not folders
-        -Sharing a file or folder with multiple users
+  * Sharing a file or folder with multiple users

 It lacks a great deal of features that i would like to implement.